fluent/fluent-bit-docs/pipeline/outputs/elasticsearch.md

 ### Elasticsearch rejects requests saying "the final mapping would have more than 1 type" <a id="faq-multiple-types"></a>

-Since Elasticsearch 6.0, you cannot create multiple types in a single index.
-This means that you cannot set up your configuration as below anymore.
+Elasticsearch 6.0 can't create multiple types in a single index.
+This means that you can't set up your configuration like the following:.

 ```text
 [OUTPUT]